-Go is an open source programming language started by engineers at Google.
+The language is open source, and was started by engineers at Google.
 It's written using a C-style syntax, has statically typed variables, manages memory using garbage collection, and is compiled into stand-alone executables.

-Go is noted for the concurrent programming features built into the language core, the networking packages in the standard library (such as a web server), fast compilation and execution speed, and its simple, minimalistic language design.
+Go is noted for the concurrent programming features built into the language core, the networking packages in the standard library (such as a web server), fast compilation and execution speed.
+Its simple, minimalistic and consistent language design make for a delightful experience, while the abundant and thoughtful tooling addresses traditional problems such as consistent formatting and documentation.

 Help us explain this better!
 File a GitHub issue at https://github.com/exercism/go/issues if you have suggestions, or submit a patch with improvements to the https://github.com/exercism/go/blob/master/docs/ABOUT.md file.